andreifp1/fallout4/README.md

 5- Press F10

-The item will be Scrapped and stored back in the Workshop storage.
+The item will be SCRAPPED and STORED back in the Workshop storage.
 You will get the obtaied materials from scrapping, and the item will be stored in the workshop.

 -------------------------------------------------------------------